The Studio Experience

 Why do my fingers get cold in cooler temperatures?

-One possible reason your fingers and some areas of your body might feel cold is because of Raynaud's disease.
-Raynaud's (ray-NOHZ) disease causes some areas of your body — such as your fingers and toes — to feel numb and cold in response to cold temperatures or stress.
+One possible reason your fingers and some areas of your body might feel cold is because of Raynaud’s disease.
+Raynaud’s (ray-NOHZ) disease causes some areas of your body — such as your fingers and toes — to feel numb and cold in response to cold temperatures or stress.
 Smaller arteries that supply blood to your skin narrow, limiting blood circulation to those affected areas.
-See your doctor right away if you have a history of severe Raynaud's disease.
+That said, we suggest that anyone that has these sensitivities wear form fitted gloves while they exercise in our studio.
+If your symptoms seem to persist, we recommend seeing you doctor to learn more about preventitive measures to improve your health.

 Why do my teeth chatter when I get cold?